-The tenant of the property, who is making rent payments to the resident landlord.
-TDS is deducted @ 5% on rent payments made by the tenant.
+The tenant of the property, who is making rent payments to the resident landlord needs to file this form.
+TDS is deducted @ 5% on total rent payments made by the tenant.

 The due date of payment of TDS on rent is 30 days from the end of the month in which the deduction is made.
 However, the tenant can file Form 26QC within 30 days from:

-For example: If the tenant has made payment of rent during the whole FY 2017-18, then the due date for filing Form 26QC is 30th April 2018.
-And if the tenant has vacated the place on 31st August 2017 during FY 2017-18 then the due date of filing Form 26QC is 30th September 2018.
+For example: If the tenant has made payment of rent during the whole FY 2019-20, then the due date for filing Form 26QC is 30th April 2020.
+And if the tenant has vacated the place on 31st August 2019 during FY 2019-20 then the due date of filing Form 26QC is 30th September 2019.

 Form 16C is the TDS Certificate to be issued by the deductor/ tenant to the landlord/ deductee in respect of the tax deducted and deposited as TDS on the rent of the property.